 The organization embarked upon a re-brand in 2021 to align with the 50th anniversary of providing services.
 This new brand demonstrates that every age matters, at every level of service needed.

 Over the past 50 years, our organization has grown and evolved to meet the changing needs of our community and the individuals we serve.
 The EveryAge brand extends beyond our roots as a faith-based program to encompass the community-wide support system that currently serves more than 2,000 senior adults and individuals of various ages.

 How will the history of the organization continue to be honored and represented?

-The name EveryAge ties directly back to UCHS’s promise to deliver care and compassion to seniors at every stage and every age of their lives.
+The name EveryAge ties directly back to our original promise to deliver care and compassion to seniors at every stage and every age of their lives.
 The EveryAge brand also aligns with the organization’s goal of empowering seniors and their families to navigate their futures by providing help and support that evolves with them.
-Choosing EveryAge for our new brand signifies our strong-held belief that all ages matter and it’s important to make the most out of life, regardless of age.
+Choosing the name EveryAge for our new brand signifies our strongly-held belief that all ages matter and that it’s important to make the most out of life, regardless of age.

 What does the new logo mean?

 The new logo and colors represent the vibrancy of the services we offer and how we value life at every stage.
-Additionally, the new logo is reflective of our organization’s Christian heritage and roots.
+Additionally, the new logo reflects our organization’s Christian heritage and roots.

 Where can I get more information?

 For more information, please contact Kim Kilday, Chief Marketing Officer, at 828.465.8014 or [email protected].

 Complete the form to join our Priority List and to learn more about EveryAge communities and services.
 Our team is looking forward to connecting with you.